AFixt/meetabl-api/docs/services-api.md

-# AccessMeet API Services
+# meetabl API Services

-This document describes the internal services available in the AccessMeet API.
+This document describes the internal services available in the meetabl API.

 ## Notification Service